“Wait, seriously?”

 1. Backend Not Loading

-- Use other methods such as file checks or browser tools.
+- Try other methods to check the version, such as file checks or browser tools.

 2. Files Inaccessible (Shared Hosting)

-If you are using shared hosting and cannot access certain files:
+If you are on shared hosting and cannot access specific files:

-- Check with your TYPO3 hosting provider about access.
+- Check with your TYPO3 hosting provider to see if you have access.

-- Use FTP or Composer if this is permitted.
+- Use FTP or Composer if they will allow that.

 3. Composer vs Non-Composer Confusion